rodtoll/isy-js/README.md

 The callback, handleInitialized, takes no parameters and is called when the entire device list has been enumerated.
 Once this callback is called then the object is safe to use.

-You can then retrieve a list of devices, and operate on them, by calling isy.getDeviceList.
-You can then operate on the device objects.
+You can then retrieve a list of devices, and operate on them, by calling isy.getDeviceList().
+You can then operate on the device objects through their properties and functions.

 DEVICE TYPES
 ------------